Psideralis/Binary-Toolkit/README.md

 Reads any file and ouput to file its binary (octal,hex,ascii,utf-8,utf-16,utf-32,cct: custom code table) dump.
 Tries to output the format and the metadata of the file.

 ### Binary Ops
 A binary toolkit for cybersecurity operations.
-Includes partially open development headers and shared libraries, as well as a command with basic functions:  binop. binyect, bintrace.
-Diff and control executives for organizacional, file, process and network systems.
+Includes partially open development headers and object libraries, as well as a command with basic functions: xorgdiff, xorgcntrl, xfsdiff, xfscntrl, xprocdiff, xproccntrl, xnetdiff, xnetcntrl, binop. binyect, bintrace.

 #### Netcryptocompress
 Cryptographic and compression network server for binary ops, bases for XenoEngine: a zero knowledge enclosed cryptoengine.
 Uses Psideralis Math Utitilities and licensed commercial privative Psideralis code.